 Raise the force.
-The current conflict in the Philippines strongly mirrors that of the rise of ISIS within the Middle-East, which allows us to tailor a specific force and training focus to what has been successful across the last ten years of dealing with Islamic extremism and the resulting conflict.
-Australian Federal Police have already begun partnered work with Filipino Police Forces and intelligence agencies to better develop intelligence gathering and identifying the means of importing weapons, ordinance and most importantly, foreign fighters.
-Through this, they have been able to raise a more effective and technologically superior security force as the Filipino Police Force already had significant manpower available to it and now has directed and tailored training.
+The current conflict in the Philippines strongly mirrors that of the rise of ISIS within the Middle-East, which allows us to tailor a specific force and training focus that has been successful across the last ten years of dealing with Islamic extremism.
+Australian Federal Police have already begun partnered work with Filipino Police Forces and intelligence agencies to better develop intelligence gathering and identify the means of importing weapons, ordinance and most importantly, foreign fighters.
+Through this, they have been able to raise a more effective and technologically superior security force.
+While the Filipino Police Force already had significant available manpower, it and now has directed and tailored training.

 Train the force.
 As demonstrated in the Middle-East, particularly with Task Group TAJI, mentoring and training missions have proven successful in shaping and re-focussing military forces toward a specific threat and conflict.
 With the ISIS threat in the Philippines being almost identical to the personnel, equipment and tactics used in the Middle-East, the current training used by Coalition Forces in training our Middle-Eastern counterparts could be used to the same effect in the Philippines.